-Description of human language processing as human processing of information requires consistency with regard to terms as a processing system, processing of options, a program, information pool, signal specificity, and use of feedback.
+Description of human language processing as human processing of information requires consistency with regard to terms as a processing system, processing of options, program, information pool, signal specificity, and use of feedback.
 Human logical skill does not work in denial of the nervous system.
 The system shall be discussed as the information processing and managing structure, beginning with the single cell, and ending with the intricate connectedness of the human brain.
 Coherence averred in the above terms, natural feedback shall be appreciated for a principled phenomenon.

 Positive and negative feedback processes have been evidenced in human nervous systems already at the level of single cells, during electric potential change.
 As within the ionic hypothesis by A. L. Hodgkin and A. F. Huxley, action potential generation exemplifies positive feedback, in the depolarizing phase.
 Alternately, the active transport system to provide for relative intracellular stability would work on negative feedback (Vander et al., 1985).

 The basic level of the nervous system organization, cellular activity deserves acknowledgement in functions as advanced as language.
 Individual cells are indispensable to the nervous system as elemental components.
 Higher variables, inclusive of speech and language, need neural network deterministic efficacy, neural networks to build on particular synapses.